nanalan/sprinting/README.md

-# Sprinting.js
+# Sprinting
-> JavaScript library for drawing things with canvas. _Bonus: use the DOM to debug and edit!_
+> An amazing JavaScript library for drawing things with canvas. _Bonus: use the DOM to debug and edit!_
 > __v0.0.1 super alpha__

 ## Installation